openpathsampling/openpathsampling/docs/guides/common_setups.rst

 TIS.
 This is given by straightforward extension of the unidirectional case to more transitions.
 An illustration of this is in the toy model MISTIS example.

+More details on the distinctions between the MSTIS network and the MISTIS networks are in the :ref:`"Which network should I use" <which-network>` section.

 Move schemes for TIS
 ====================